phiryll/phiryll.github.io/projects/data-history.md

 An automated process is found to have a bug.
 This could be anything from a data ingestion process (parsing text, e.g.) to a complicated socio-economic link analysis algorithm.
-Keeping track of who/what made every change allows you to find all changes made by the specific buggy version(s) of the process.
+Keeping track of who or what made every change allows you to find all changes made by the specific buggy version(s) of the process.
 Keeping track of data provenance allows you to find all the data which used the false data as a source of information, transitively.
 Even if the false data is 20 steps removed from a conclusion, the system can follow that chain of provenance.

 A sensor is found to be faulty.
 This is essentially the same use case.